therewillbecode/redux-cheerio/README.md

 # cheerio-scraper
 Cheerio middleware for Redux - redux middleware

+#Rationale
+Flux implementation is a useful mental model for webscraping.

+The model

+1. Actions are attempts to extract data from the outside world
+2. These actions return raw information about the outside world to the reducers
+3. Reducers then extract the valueable information from this raw data and place it in the store
+4. We can now dispatch more informed actions based on the data we extracted in the previous round

+## Background

 Scrape in a declarative manner in Redux.
 Just create an action with a url and a function representing a scraping task.

 Dispatch an action with a jquery selector and a url and the resulting data or error will be sent